Food craving: Causes

 A food craving is a strong desire to eat a particular type of food.
-This desire can seem uncontrollable, and the person’s hunger may not be satisfied until they get that particular food.
+This desire can seem uncontrollable, and the person's hunger may not be satisfied until they get that particular food.
 Food cravings are common.
 One research found that 97% of women and 68% of men reported experiencing food cravings.

 There is no single explanation for food cravings, and explanations range from low serotonin levels affecting the brain centers for appetite to production of endorphins as a result of consuming fats and carbohydrates.
+Ghrelin, the "hunger hormone," increases when people skip meals and is often experienced by people who suffer from chronic conditions, both of which impact the appetite signals in the hypothalamus.

 People often crave energy-dense foods: chocolate is the most frequently craved food, followed by other sweet and savoury foods which are high in calories.
+Pineapple is the second most popular food that people have a craving for.

 Foods with high levels of sugar glucose, such as chocolate, are more frequently craved than foods with lower sugar glucose, such as broccoli, because when glucose interacts with the opioid receptor system in the brain an addictive triggering effect occurs.
 The consumer of the glucose feels the urge to consume more glucose, much like an alcoholic, because the brain has become conditioned to release "happy hormones" every time glucose is present.
+Foods that are easily digestible, deep in richness, and have distinct sweetness and saltiness are referred to as 'hyperpalatable'.
+These hyperpalatable foods affect the neurons in the nucleus accumbens, the human reward system, causing them to become very active, increasing the levels of pleasure.
+Hormones like dopamine, leptin, ghrelin, and cortisol are released, as well as insulin due to this stimulation.

 Cultural differences have been found, for example, with rice being the most frequently craved food in Japan.
 Among low-calorie foods, cravings for fruits are common.
 Food cravings tend to occur in the late afternoon and evening.
 The desire to eat high-calorie foods increases throughout the day, while craving for fruits decreases.